MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-screenshots-and-images.md

 These images are recommended for proper display if you publish your app to Xbox.

 There are 3 different sizes that you can upload:
-- **Branded key art, 584 x 800 pixels**: Used in the Xbox.com Store.
+- **Branded key art, 584 x 800 pixels**: Used on Xbox.com.
 Must include the product’s title.
 - **Titled hero, 1920 x 1080 pixels**: Must include the product’s title.
-- **Featured promo, 1080 x 1080 pixels**: Used in the Xbox Store.
+- **Featured promo, 1080 x 1080 pixels**: Used in the Microsoft Store on Xbox One.
 Must include the product’s title.

 > [!NOTE]
 > For the best display on Xbox, you must also provide a **9:16 (720 x 1080 or 1440 x 2160 pixels)** image in the [Store logos](#store-logos) section.